2001 soos--why blue-alert

 “Red/blue — I chose these two colors back then because they were clear and distinct and had very little natural association.

-At one point, I claimed that they represented Yin-Yang — which they probably also do, but that is not so significant.
+At one point, I claimed that they represented Yin and Yang — which they probably also did — but that was not so significant.
 The two colors should not be burdened with too much symbolism.
-If the viewer can extract something like that by looking at them, that's fine.
+If the viewer could extract something like that by looking at them, that was fine.

-For me, they are essentially two modules, which offer a wealth of possibilities.
+For me, they were essentially two modules that offered a wealth of possibilities.

-Through the constant repetition of the same structure, it may very well seem like an insistence on a specific meaning — but that is not my intention.
+Through the constant repetition of the same structure, it might very well have seemed like an insistence on a specific meaning — but that was not my intention.
 My original intention was that both the colors and the structure as a whole should, if not be neutral, then meaningless.

-The urge to use profiles, houses, crosses, etc., in red/blue arose from the desire to avoid the abstract style."
+The urge to use profiles, houses, crosses, and similar motifs in red and blue arose from a desire to avoid the abstract style.”